surface-security/surface/surface/sca/README.md

 `python manage.py check_public_dependencies`

 #### Check if Dependencies are EndofLife
-We make use of `https://endoflife.date/`to check if our dependencies are End of Life \
+We make use of `https://endoflife.date/` to check if our dependencies are End of Life \
 `python manage.py resync_endoflife`

 #### Sync Vulnerability Counters for a project